 Banff National Park

 The Canadian is one of the world’s most famous train rides.
 The Canadian offers a chance for travelers to see the sights from the comfort and convenience of a train.
-The walls and ceiling of the train are transparent, so riders can see the sky, views and landscape as the whisk across the Canadian lands.
+The walls and ceiling of the train are transparent so that riders can see the sky, views, and landscape as the whisk across the Canadian lands.
 The train connects the cities of Vancouver and Toronto, both of which are major hubs of activity with shopping, dining, airports and much more.
 The train passes through Jasper National Park, past the Rocky Mountains, through prairie lands and by the lakes of Ontario.
-The trip takes 3 days to complete between the two cities and may be well worth your time to experience Canada from the ease of a modernized train.
+The trip takes three days to complete between the two cities and may be well worth your time to experience Canada from the ease of a modernized train.

 Churchill is a tiny town in the Manitoba province that is found on the Hudson Bay shore.
-The town has only 1,000 residents or so, but the town itself is not the main attraction.
-The attraction that draws thousands of people, are the polar bears.
+The town has only 1,000 residents or so, but the city itself is not the main attraction.
+The attraction that draws thousands of people are the polar bears.
 The bears are numerous and often seen by visitors earning the name the “Polar Bear Capital of the World.”
-This is one of the top attractions in Canada because polar bears aren’t really seen anywhere else but snow-covered habitats in the wild, which makes Canada and Manitoba the perfect home for them.
+This is one of the top attractions in Canada because polar bears aren’t seen anywhere else but snow-covered habitats in the wild, which makes Canada and Manitoba the perfect home for them.
 Churchill is home to the famous auroras that can be seen in the dark skies in the evenings or early mornings, beluga whales and birds.

 Victoria’s Inner Harbor

 Visit the capital of British Columbia and see the impressive buildings on one side with the water on the other side.
-There are places to sit along the water and boats as well as kayaks and tour boats to take out on the water for better views of the city and to learn some interesting history.
+There are places to sit along the water and boats as well as kayaks and tour boats to take out on the water for better views of the city and to learn some fascinating history.
 Right across from the harbor is the Empress hotel which was established in the early 1900s.
 The hotel offers a traditional British tea which visitors can experience.
 The city has an annual classic boat festival held in September every year.
-The harbor fills with boats and there are lots of festivities to experience.
+The harbor fills with boats, and there are lots of festivities to experience.